“How many millionaires do you know who have become wealthy by investing in savings accounts? I rest my case.” – Robert

-Investing sounds exciting and glamorous.
-At the start of my investing career, I thought it was so cool to research investments and invest in the stock and bond markets; until I had my first loss.
-When I saw my first stock pick drop 50% in price, I wasn’t having fun!
+At the start of my investing career, I thought it was cool to research and invest in the stock and bond markets; until I had my first loss.
+When my first stock pick drops 50% in price, I wasn’t having fun!
 Fortunately, I learned from that loss and went on to invest successfully.
 Here you’ll find out what to do before investing in mutual funds and stocks so that you can be a successful investor.

 10 Steps to Take Before Investing for Your Future